AfterJourney00/Pintos/Project1.md

 ***Answer:***

-We did not take any step to try to minimize the amount of time spent in the timer interrupt handler in this part, but we do in the third part.
+We did not take step to try to minimize the amount of time spent in the timer interrupt handler in this part, but we do that **in the third part.**

-However, I think some steps like maintaining a new list which consists of all sleeping threads can reduce the time cost here.
-Since if we have a list consisting all sleeping threads, we can traverse this list only to check which thread can be unblocked.
+However, I think if we maintain a new priority list to store all sleeping threads, and use their waiting time as the priority, we can reduce the time cost when finding which thread can be unblocked, and therefore the time spent in the timer interrupt handler will be minimized.